cosmos/cosmos-sdk/docs/building-modules/simulator.md

 }
 ```

-Then at the intantiation of the application, we create the `SimulationManager`
+Then at the instantiation of the application, we create the `SimulationManager`
 instance in the same way we create the `ModuleManager` but this time we only pass
 the modules that implement the simulation functions from the `AppModuleSimulation`
 interface described above.